Eduba Veteran-Owned

 Ongoing

-AI Integration for Defense Operations
+AI Integration for Defense Operations · Full product design & production by Eduba

 Working with Armetour's defense and intelligence teams to integrate AI capabilities into operational workflows.
 This engagement draws on the same zero-defect thinking that comes from working on systems where failure isn't an abstraction.
 When the stakes are this high, computational orchestration matters: knowing which layer each problem belongs on, whether that's AI, traditional code, human judgment, or a decision not to build it at all.